2023 - 2024 Junior High Schedule

 Class Format: Lessons will be presented in class and homework assigned from the IEW student workbook.

 Description of homework Activities: There will be writing homework to be completed each week.
 Parental involvement at home is extremely important for success in IEW.
 Helping your child to stay organized, brainstorm ideas, and edit papers will play a huge role in your student’s success.
-You may look at the curriculum online https://iew.com/shop/products/ancient-history-based-writing-lessons-student-book-only (There is a video introduction on this theme level writing course)

 Textbook Information: IEW Ancient History-Based Writing Lessons Student Book is required.
 Students will be responsible for bringing their IEW book, journal, and writing utensils to class each week.

-7th Grade - IEW Vol. 1 Narnia
+7th Grade - IEW Medieval History-Based Writing Lessons

-Teacher: P. Cote
+Teacher: Paula Cote

-Suitable ages, abilities, or skill level needed for this class: 7th-grade students who have completed at least 6th-grade level English instruction.
+Suitable ages, abilities, or skill level needed for this class: 7th-grade students who have completed at least6th-grade level English instruction.

 Maximum number of students in the class: 10